awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting.md

 !!!!!
 ```

-You should see 5 exclamation points\.
+You should see five exclamation points\.

 For further troubleshooting, review the configuration\.

 ## BGP<a name="BGP"></a>

-Use the following command\.
+Use the following command:

 ```
 router# show ip bgp summary